The Wheel of Life Assessment

 • Does the shape surprise you?

 This step alone often brings powerful insight.
-Many people realise they’ve been giving energy to areas that don’t truly matter to them anymore — while neglecting what their heart is calling for.
+Many people realise they’ve been giving energy to areas that don’t truly matter to them anymore, while neglecting what their heart is calling for.
+What initial insights are you receiving?

 A Guided Deep-Dive Reflection Exercise